medic/cht-gateway/README.md

 ## Installation

-Install the latest APK from https://github.com/medic/medic-gateway/releases.
+Install the latest APK from https://github.com/medic/cht-gateway/releases.

 ## Configuration

 ### Medic Mobile

-If you're configuring `medic-gateway` for use with hosted [`medic-webapp`](https://github.com/medic/medic-webapp), with a URL of e.g. `https://myproject.dev.medicmobile.org` and a username of `gateway` and a password of `topSecret`, fill in the settings as follows:
+If you're configuring `cht-gateway` for use with hosted [`CHT-Core`](https://github.com/medic/cht-core), with a URL of e.g. `https://myproject.dev.medicmobile.org` and a username of `gateway` and a password of `topSecret`, fill in the settings as follows:

 #### Medic-branded gateway